axanthos/orange3-textable-prototypes/doc/widgets/TextTree.rst

 The **Options** section allows the user to browse on his computer to find the desired folders (the samme way as in the basic interface), but with the options to include or excludes types or names of files and to input a level of sampling in %.
 With the **Add button** the selection will be added to the list.
 Exclusion : exclusion in the files list from the basic browse (default filter) Inclusion : inclusion of a new files filter (default filter replaced) The encoding's annotation of a file with encoding's error will simply be omitted.
+Sampling : the sampling operation selects the input proportion (rounded-up number) of files randomly.
+Ex : 50% of 9 files will select 5 random files from the file list.

 The **Info** section, as well as the **Send** button and **Send automatically**, operate in the same way as in the basic interface.